Small-$x$ factorisation in the target fragmentation region

-In Fig.\,\ref{fig:FULL-numeric}-top, the red and blue curves respectively correspond to the $P_\perp$-dependence of the quark and gluon TMD jet fracture functions, at LO in the small $x$ limit, as given by Eqs.\,\eqref{eq:quark-TMD-FF}-\eqref{eq:gluon-TMD-FF}.
+In Fig.\,\ref{fig:FULL-numeric}-top, the red and blue curves respectively correspond to the $P_\perp$-dependence of the quark and gluon extended fracture functions, at LO in the small $x$ limit, as given by Eqs.\,\eqref{eq:quark-TMD-FF}-\eqref{eq:gluon-TMD-FF}.
 They are represented for two values of the saturation scale corresponding to a proton (dashed curves) and a large nucleus with $A^{1/3}=5$ (plain curves).
-The bottom plot displays the ratio of the quark and gluon TMD jet fracture functions between a large nucleus and a proton, normalised by $A^{-1/3}$.
+The bottom plot displays the ratio of the quark and gluon extended fracture functions between a large nucleus and a proton, normalised by $A^{-1/3}$, and the bands correspond to variation of $\Lambda$ by a factor of $2$.

-The quark TMD jet fracture function has two regimes: at large $P_\perp$, one recognises the perturbative tail $\propto A^{1/3}Q_{s,p}^2/P_\perp^2$, such that the ratio $A/p$ in the bottom plot converges towards $1$ for $P_\perp\gg Q_s$.
-For $P_\perp \ll Q_s$, the growth of the quark TMD saturates~\cite{McLerran:1998nk,Venugopalan:1999wu,Mueller:1999wm} and reaches the universal (independent of $A$) unitary limit.
+The quark extended jet fracture function has two regimes: at large $P_\perp$, one recognises the perturbative tail $\propto A^{1/3}Q_{s,p}^2/P_\perp^2$, such that the ratio $A/p$ in the bottom plot converges towards $1$ for $P_\perp\gg Q_s$.
+For $P_\perp \ll Q_s$, the growth of the quark extended fracture function saturates~\cite{McLerran:1998nk,Venugopalan:1999wu,Mueller:1999wm} and reaches the universal (independent of $A$) unitary limit.

-On the other hand, the gluon TMD jet fracture function Eq.\,\eqref{eq:gluon-TMD-FF} shows very little sensitivity to saturation effect, since the $1/P_\perp^2$ perturbative tail extends down to values of $P_\perp$ smaller than $Q_s$.
+On the other hand, the gluon extended fracture function Eq.\,\eqref{eq:gluon-TMD-FF} shows very little sensitivity to saturation effect, since the $1/P_\perp^2$ perturbative tail extends down to values of $P_\perp$ smaller than $Q_s$.
 The small impact of saturation is also manifest in the ratio plot, which is approximatively constant except around $P_\perp\sim Q_s$.
 This is a consequence of the first term in the curly bracket of Eq.\,\eqref{eq:gluon-TMD-FF}, which behaves like $1/P_\perp^2$ even for $P_\perp\ll Q_s$.
 This term is caused by final state gluon emissions in the dipole frame (bottom-right diagram in Fig.\,\ref{fig:Feynman-graphs}) which are insensitive to the scattering of the $q\bar q$ dipole off the shockwave.
-Obviously, the $1/P_\perp^2$ enhancement at small $P_\perp$ will be suppressed by a Sudakov factor~\cite{Sudakov:1954sw,Dokshitzer:1978hw,Parisi:1979se,Collins:1984kg,Mueller:2012uf,Mueller:2013wwa,Caucal:2022ulg,Taels:2022tza}, as for the quark TMD~\cite{Altinoluk:2024vgg,Caucal:2024vbv}.
-The computation of the Sudakov factor for Eq.\,\eqref{eq:gluon-TMD-FF} requires a two-loop calculation in the CGC.
+This $1/P_\perp^2$ scaling at small $P_\perp$ will be modified by quantum corrections; the extended fracture functions presented here are LO and omit quantum evolution which is essential to accurately describe their $P_\perp$ dependence.
+Although a rigorous proof requires a two-loop CGC calculation, we conjecture that the $x$-dependence of the fracture functions is inherited from the BK evolution of the dipole while the resolution scale $Q$-dependence should follow~\cite{Trentadue:1993ka,Chai:2019ykk} the DGLAP equation~\cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}.